George Saimes

-George Thomas Saimes (September 1, 1941 – March 8, 2013) was an American football defensive back and fullback for Michigan State University and the Buffalo Bills of the American Football League, which produced American Football League Championships in 1964 and 1965.
+George Thomas Saimes (September 1, 1941 – March 8, 2013) was an American professional football player who was a defensive back for the Buffalo Bills of the American Football League (AFL).
+He played college football as a fullback for the Michigan State Spartans.
+He won AFL championships with the Bills in 1964 and 1965.

 Saimes was born and died in Canton, Ohio.
 In 1964, he had a career-high six interceptions and earned the first of his five American Football League All-Star Game appearances.
 He made The Sporting News All-AFL Team in 1964, 1965 and 1967.
 Former Pro Football writer and president of the Pro Football Writers Association, Larry Felser, calls Saimes "the finest open-field tackler in the league."